pull-vert/herminedb/README.md

 ## Building Hermine

-Hermine require JDK 10 or later, and ADBA require JDK 9 or later.
+Hermine require JDK 10 or later, and for information ADBA require JDK 9 or later.
 Download ADBA from the [OpenJDK sandbox](http://hg.openjdk.java.net/jdk/sandbox/file/JDK-8188051-branch/src/jdk.incubator.adba/share/classes).
 It does not have any dependencies outside of Java SE.

-For building the API modules:
+For building the ADBA jar, and then add this jar to your local Maven Repository :
 ```
 $ mkdir -p mods/jdk.incubator.adba
 $ javac -d mods/jdk.incubator.adba/ $(find jdk.incubator.adba  -name "*.java")